LeadSimple/propertyware/docs/BuildingsApi.md

 > <Array<PropertyManager>> get_building_managers(building_id)

-Retrieve all building property managers
+Retrieves all the property managers of a building

 Retrieves all the property managers of a building.<br/><br/><b>Required permission:</b><br/><span class=\"permissionBlock\">BUILDINGS</span> - <code>Read</code>